jpswade/jpswade.github.io/_posts/2007-02-13-ihtoom-pmp.md

 One of my pet hates is power buttons that you have to hold down to turn the device on.
 I wish it was simply a switch, similar to the hold button, this would make it far easier to turn on and off.

 I also wish this device had better volume control.
-I find with all of these devices that the volume control is digital, you have to turn on the device to control the volume, yet my walkman tape player from years ago was able to have a physical volume control, why can&#8217;t we have these on our new devices?
+I find with all of these devices that the volume control is digital, you have to turn on the device to control the volume, yet my walkman tape player from years ago was able to have a physical volume control, why can't we have these on our new devices?

-I&#8217;m surprised this device doesn&#8217;t have is an FM radio, most of the other MP4 players have a built in FM radio, but not this one, I&#8217;m not sure why as it&#8217;s a simple feature to include.
+I'm surprised this device doesn't have is an FM radio, most of the other MP4 players have a built in FM radio, but not this one, I'm not sure why as it's a simple feature to include.

 _Conclusion_